Berkeley-MDes/tdf-fa24-HGKhoury/README.md

  <p align="center"> <img width="400" alt="Experimenting in the Workshop" src="assets/Merge Testing.png"></p><br/>

 I made this shape so that the radii of the cloud shperes could be changed, and therefore their placement relative to each other.
 However, while trying to create a shortcut to make a cloud shape, I accidentally created a croissant.
 While this was not the intended outcome, it was fun.
+I am not sure if the shapes actually "merged" together, and if I used the right command to do so, That is another aspect that I would like to take another look at.

 <p align="center"> <img width="500" alt="Experimenting in the Workshop" src="assets/Accidental Croissant.png"> </p> <br/>